 Don’t be nieve:

-Allowing your spouse in your life whenever they pick and choose, could be unwise in your particular situation.
+Allowing your spouse into your life whenever they pick and choose, could be unwise in your particular situation.
 This is where a counselor would be able to advise you best.
 Because, while you do want to take every opportunity you can to work on the relationship.
 You also have to protect yourself from being used as a doormat.
 A spouse who is already compromising their commitment to their marriage can easily straddle the fence.
 And they will be tempted to satisfy their own selfish desires in both directions at the same time.

 State your position: